-If it’s your first time using telehealth, you might be unsure of what exactly to expect.
-You’re not alone — with the COVID-19 pandemic, many people are getting used to seeing their doctor virtually.
+If it’s your first time using telehealth, you might not be sure what to expect — and you’re not alone.
+Thanks to the COVID-19 pandemic, many people are getting used to seeing their doctor virtually.

 “Telehealth is a great way for patients to seek care for common conditions,” says Meeta Shah, MD, an emergency medicine physician at Rush who conducts telehealth visits.
 “These types of visits are especially helpful during the COVID-19 pandemic when social distancing and avoiding contact with others is a priority.”

 Still, it can take time to feel as comfortable during a video visit as you are in the doctor’s office.

 Here are some tips to help you make the most of your telehealth visit.